Real Estate Wholesaling

 • Your typical seller profile: who calls you, what situations they're in (probate, divorce, inherited, vacant, behind on payments)

-• What "motivated" means in context — not just someone who stays on the phone, but someone with genuine urgency and realistic price expectations
+• What "motivated" means in context (not someone who merely stays on the phone, but someone with genuine urgency and realistic price expectations)

 Day 2: Script Training and Role Play

-• Walk through the full call script in detail — not just the words, but the intent behind each section
+• Walk through the full call script in detail, the words, the intent, and the decision behind each line behind each section

 • Practice the opening, the qualification questions, and the appointment-setting close